-In December 2017, we acquired a \$32.8 million bridge loan which was originated by ACM.
-The loan was used to purchase several multifamily properties by a consortium of investors, which consisted of certain of our officers, including our chief executive officer, who together own 90% of the borrowing entity.
+In December 2017, we acquired a \$32.8 million bridge loan originated by ACM.
+The loan was used to purchase several multifamily properties by a consortium of investors (which includes, among other unaffiliated investors, certain of our officers and our chief executive officer) which owns 90% of the borrowing entity.
 The loan has an interest rate of LIBOR plus 5.0% with a LIBOR floor of 1.13% and matures in June 2020.

-In the fourth quarter of 2017, we originated two bridge loans totaling \$28.0 million on two multifamily properties owned by a consortium of investors, consisting of certain of our officers, including our chief executive officer, who together own 45% in the borrowing entity.
+In the fourth quarter of 2017, we originated two bridge loans totaling \$28.0 million on two multifamily properties owned in part by a consortium of investors (which includes, among other unaffiliated investors, certain of our officers and our chief executive officer) which owns 45% of the borrowing entity.
 The loans have an interest rate of LIBOR plus 5.25% with LIBOR floors ranging from 1.24% to 1.54% and mature in the fourth quarter of 2020.

-In July 2017, we originated a \$36.0 million bridge loan on a multifamily property owned by a consortium of investors.
-The consortium of investors includes certain of our officers, including our chief executive officer, who own an interest of approximately 95% in the borrowing entity.
-The loan has an interest rate of LIBOR plus 4.5% with a LIBOR floor of 1% and matures in July 2020.
+In July 2017, we originated a \$36.0 million bridge loan on a multifamily property owned in part by a consortium of investors (which includes, among other unaffiliated investors, certain of our officers and our chief executive officer) which owns a 95% interest in the borrowing entity.
+The loan had an interest rate of LIBOR plus 4.5% with a LIBOR floor of 1% and was scheduled to mature in July 2020.
+This loan was repaid in full in August 2018.

-In May 2017, we originated a \$46.9 million Fannie Mae loan on a multifamily property owned by a consortium of investors, including certain of our officers, who together own an interest of approximately 21.4% in the borrowing entity.
-We carry a maximum loss-sharing obligation with Fannie Mae on this loan of up to 5% of the original unpaid principal balance.
+In May 2017, we originated a \$46.9 million Fannie Mae loan on a multifamily property owned in part by a consortium of investors (which includes, among other unaffiliated investors, certain of our officers) which owns a 21.4% interest in the borrowing entity.
+We carry a maximum loss-sharing obligation with Fannie Mae on this loan of up to 5% of the original UPB.

-In March 2017, a consortium of investors, including our chief executive officer and our Former Manager, invested \$2.0 million for a 26.1% ownership interest in two portfolios of multifamily properties which has two bridge loans totaling \$14.8 million originated by us in 2016.
-The loans have an interest rate of LIBOR plus 5.25% with a LIBOR floor of 0.5% and mature in November 2018.
-One of the loans was repaid in full in the fourth quarter of 2017.
+In March 2017, a consortium of investors (which includes, among other unaffiliated investors, our chief executive officer and ACM) invested \$2.0 million for a 26.1% ownership interest in two portfolios of multifamily properties which has two bridge loans totaling \$14.8 million originated by us in 2016.
+The loans had an interest rate of LIBOR plus 5.25% with a LIBOR floor of 0.5% and were scheduled to mature in November 2018.
+One of the loans was repaid in full in the fourth quarter of 2017 and the remaining loan paid off in June 2018.

-In January 2017, we modified a \$5.0 million preferred equity investment, increasing our balance to \$15.0 million, with a commitment to fund an additional \$5.0 million.
-This investment had a fixed dividend rate of 11% and was scheduled to mature in January 2020, however, it was repaid in full in the fourth quarter of 2017.
-We also entered into an agreement with a consortium of investors consisting of certain of our officers, including our chief executive officer, which admitted them as a member to fund the remaining \$5.0 million preferred equity investment, which was generally subordinate to our investment.
+In January 2017, we modified a \$5.0 million preferred equity investment, subsequently increasing our balance to \$15.0 million, with a commitment to fund an additional \$5.0 million.
+This investment had a fixed interest rate of 11% that was scheduled to mature in January 2020.
+We also entered into an agreement with a consortium of investors (which include, among other unaffiliated investors, certain of our officers and our chief executive officer) which admitted them as a member to fund the remaining \$5.0 million preferred equity investment, which was generally subordinate to our investment.
+The principal balance was repaid in full in the fourth quarter of 2017.